Baroness Orczy Publishes The Scarlet Pimpernel

 When The Scarlet Pimpernel by Baroness Orczy appeared in 1905 it was met with a warm popular embrace even as critics raised an eyebrow.
 The novel capitalised on the hero-with-a-secret-identity trope, offering an escape-story set amid the Reign of Terror that combined dandyish English aristocrats and daring rescue missions of French nobles.
 Audiences found the mixture of romance, chivalry and adventure irresistible—the book became an immediate commercial success across Britain and beyond.
 Some reviewers dismissed its style as “old-fashioned” and its politics uncomplicated, but those criticisms did little to dim the public’s enthusiasm

-This is the conception day event of 1 person, who also made a difference in history
+This is the conception day event of 2 people, who also made a difference in history

-295 days after the event was born.
+295 days after the event (plus or minus 24 days) were born.

 Born on February 25, 1906